article banner

 • Transactional analysis is preferred over resorting to aggregate or pooled analysis.
 If an aggregate analysis is used, it is recommended to detail the reasons.

-• When segmented financial information is used, keep in mind consistency in allocation criteria.
+• When segmented financial information is used, keep in mind to have robust support and consistency in allocation criteria.

 Advance Pricing Agreements (APAs), dispute avoidance and resolution

-• Advanced Pricing Agreements (APAs) are not applicable in El Salvador.
+• There is no Advanced Pricing Agreements (APAs) regime applicable in El Salvador.

 Exemptions